 Such freedom, Robert says, allows us to use money as a resource to pursue the very calling God has equipped us for.
-It enables us to creatively use all types of capital – philanthropic and investing – as a resource to benefit communities in need (physically and spiritually).
+It enables us to creatively use both types of capital – philanthropic and investment – as a resource to benefit communities in need (physically and spiritually).

 Second, Christians who understand that all assets belong to God are natural philanthropists.
 And the creativity that impact investing allows multiplies their effectiveness.
-Bryce explained how he is directing 100 percent of Access Ventures’ assets to pursue that foundation’s mission (not just the five percent required by the US government).
+Bryce told the SOCAP audience how he is directing 100 percent of Access Ventures’ assets to pursue that foundation’s mission (not just the five percent required by the US government).
 This model allows the foundation to do important work for communities in need, using both philanthropic and investment capital.
 Access Ventures, for example, uses its philanthropic capital to meet the immediate needs of a homeless community in Louisville and its investment capital for sustainable solutions to help prevent homelessness from growing (e.g. affordable housing).

 Finally, Christians are compelled by Jesus’ Spirit – the power of the most creative, compassionate person to ever walk this earth.
 This will naturally reach and work to solve the most pressing societal needs.
 TriLinc has structured innovative investment vehicles and processes so that retail investors also have opportunities to make impact investments.
 (This had not been possible before, but TriLinc is democratizing the process.)
 Under Gloria’s leadership, TriLinc is changing the narrative that only the wealthy have the ability and opportunity to create impact through investments.
 But TriLinc is just one example of a firm led by a Christian helping investors to reimagine the uses of philanthropic and investment capital.

 The people at SOCAP listened … not only to Robert’s testimony, but to all the Christian investors on the panel he had assembled.
-They listened as he told them that the ecosystem of Christian impact investing needs to grow, that a gospel-influenced perspective has been largely missing in impact investing conversations for the better part of the last two decades, and needs to be heard.
+They listened as he told them that the ecosystem of Christian impact investing needs to grow, that a gospel-influenced perspective has been largely missing in impact investing conversations for the better part of the last two decades, and it needs to be heard.